Abigail Dean

-Abigail Dean is a British writer, living in south London.
-Her first novel is Girl A (2021).
+Abigail Dean is an English writer, living in south London.
+She has written the novels Girl A (2021), Day One (2024), and The Death of Us (2025).

 Biography

-Dean was born in Manchester.
-She grew up in Hayfield, Derbyshire, and went to Cambridge to study English literature.
+Dean was born in Manchester and grew up in Hayfield, Derbyshire.
+She graduated from Robinson College, Cambridge in 2008 with a degree in English literature.
 After her degree she took a law conversion course, eventually specialising in information technology law, in which she has had a career.
-She works as a lawyer for Google.
+She worked as a lawyer for Google.

 In 2019 it was reported that Dean received a six-figure sum from UK publisher HarperCollins for her first novel Girl A and another, The Conspiracies.
 She reportedly received a seven-figure deal from US publisher Viking Press.
 Girl A was published in the UK in January 2021.

+Personal life

+She works as a full time writer.
+She lives in South East London with her husband, son and cat called Woody.